 There are differences in speed limits in towns and the surrounding countryside and they are all well marked for drivers’ attention.
 Fines for speeding are quite different from other offenses.

-If you are still convinced you want to self-drive and rent a car in Iceland but not too sure of the signs, here are some frequently asked questions on speeding fines in Iceland in case you got on the wrong side of the traffic law:
+If you are planning to rent a car in Iceland and go on a self-drive tour, but are not too sure of the signs, here are some frequently asked questions on speeding fines in Iceland in case you got on the wrong side of the traffic law:

 If you are caught violating the speed limit – Either: